Crispy Chicken Tenders

 Chicken tenders fresh from the fryer are awesome.
 Ever had one?
-If not, and you have only had previously frozen or even baked chicken tenders.
-It's.Not.The.Same.
+If not, and you have only had previously frozen or even baked chicken tenders, it’s not the same.
 Of course, the downside to making yummier chicken tenders is consumption level increases, so make extra and get your stretch pants on.
 Go all out and grab your honey mustard dipping sauce too.
-I made 12 the other day and ran out before everyone got their fill.
-Why the heck was I thinking my one year old would only eat one tender?
+I made 12 the other day and ran out before everyone was done.

 The key to getting them nice and crunchy, other than frying them, is to follow the assembly line of flour, eggs, then breading.
 Line it up and make it easier on yourself, and mess-free.
 It’s just like “shake & bake,” but I helped.